kailaisun/kailaisun.github.io/_pages/about.md

 # ✒️ Reviewer

-Journal: Building and Environment, Safety Science, IEEE Transactions on Control Systems Technology, IEEE Internet of Things Journal, Energy and Building, Journal of Building Engineering, Results in Control and Optimizationm, Advanced Engineering Informatics, Knowledge-based systems, Scientific Reports, The Journal of Supercomputing, etc.
+Journal: Building and Environment, Safety Science, IEEE Transactions on Control Systems Technology, IEEE Internet of Things Journal, Energy and Building, Advanced Engineering Informatics, Measurement, Journal of Building Engineering, Results in Control and Optimizationm, , Knowledge-based systems, Results in Engineering, The Journal of Supercomputing, etc.

-Conference:IEEE International Conference on Robotics and Automation, The World Congress of the International Federation of Automatic Control, ICCV, CVPR, AAAI, etc.
+Conference: IEEE International Conference on Robotics and Automation, The World Congress of the International Federation of Automatic Control, KDD, ICCV, CVPR, AAAI, etc.

 # ✒️ Editor